 3. Porto (The Harbour)

-Porto Bari is located to the west of our previous two destinations and centers around a stunning harbour and marina, surrounded by a number of pleasant bars, shops, and restaurants.
+Porto Bari is located to the west of our previous two destinations and centers around a stunning harbor and marina, surrounded by a number of pleasant bars, shops, and restaurants.

 Meanwhile, its beautiful marina is full of stunning boats, both non-commercial, as well as some providing private tours and trips.
 This makes it an equally fabulous choice for those either hoping to hire one or who simply enjoy watching the boats bob up and down in the water with a drink or a meal.

-As far as destinations go, our next option is going to appeal to an extremely specific type of traveler.
-Located in the far west of the city, it is largely detached from the rest of Bari, with its only real claim to fame is it is the location of the city’s international airport.
-This makes its an ideal place to stay for those on a layover, people who are worried about missing their flight home, or anyone who simply wants to avoid dragging their luggage all over town.
+This makes it an ideal place to stay for those on a layover, people who are worried about missing their flight home, or anyone who simply wants to avoid dragging their luggage all over town.

 There are also some lidos throughout the area as well, giving you the opportunity to enjoy the ocean and the stunning coastal views, without the crowds you will likely find at the city’s famous beaches.

-Best Hotels in Bari Palese – Airport Area
+Best places to stay in Bari Palese in Airport Area:

 5. San Nicola Stadium

-Despite being a multi-use stadium, it is primarily used to host professional football matches, having been originally constructed to host matches at the 1990 World Cup and being the current home of S.S.C Bari.
+Despite being a multi-use stadium, it is primarily used to host professional football matches, having been originally constructed to host matches at the 1990 World Cup, and is the current home of S.S.C Bari.

 If you are coming to the city to attend an event at the stadium, staying in the surrounding area will not only provide you with convenience on the day of the event but it will also allow you to get a much more authentic feel of the city, staying and dining with locals.